Public Relations Officer

 - conduct internal communication courses, workshops and media training

-- develop risk assessments and implement crisis and issues planning to ensure an organisation's reputation is maintained
+- develop risk assessments and implement crisis management plans to ensure an organisation's reputation is maintained

 - plan, develop and manage brand identity